 Health benefits of surfing for body and mind

 Surfing is great exercise.
-The physical and mental health benefits are well-known within the surf community and evidence is growing about just how good surfing is for you.
+The physical and mental health benefits are well known within the surf community and evidence is growing about just how good surfing is for you.
 It combines aerobic exercise and strength training with a stress-relieving mental health workout as you progress and develop new skills.
 That’s why we love it so much.

 Surfing is one of the top ‘blue health’ activities which draw on the known therapeutic effects of being active in or near water such as lakes, rivers or the sea.
 This is currently the subject of a Europe-wide study into the links between environment, climate and health.
+We also published a report bringing together research into Blue Health, surfing therapy and its benefits for mental health and wellbeing which you can find here.

-Here’s our round up of some of the amazing benefits of surfing, explaining why it is so good for body and mind
+Here’s our round up of some of the amazing benefits of surfing, explaining why it is so good for body and mind.

 Boosts heart health